Building an SQL Query

 • You can add Fabric commands to the Query Editor and they will also be executed.

-• When Fabric is the selected data source interface, set the top bar fields prior to executing the query.
+• When fabric is the selected data source interface, set the top bar fields prior to executing the query.

 Previous